BiEchi/my-homepage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Chatbots
-  - Image Segmentation
-  - Computer Networking
-  - Distributed Training
+  - Prompt tuning for few-shot Learning and continual learning
+  - Reinforcement learning in dialog state tracking
+  - Dense & Fine-grained Object Detection

 # Education to show in About widget
 education: